baahmi/printergateway/README.md

 Authorisation is a PITA if you use documentation.

  * Go to https://console.developers.google.com/apis/credentials
+ * Select the right project (you probably need the gsuite one)
  * Choose from Create credentials the Service Account Key
  * Select New service account from Service Account dropdown
  * Create and select Create Without Role.
  * Download for p12 file pops up save this key to a place, so it can be found by the Printergateway.
  * Go to IAM & Admin > Service accounts
- * Use the Email of that serviecacount in the account-user and account-id configuraation item (you need this address later)
+ * Use the Email of that serviceaccount in the account-user and account-id configuraation item (you need this address later)
- * Go to the menu image on the left (the 3 lines) and select API & Services Library.
+ * Go to the menu image on the left (the 3 lines) and select API & Services  -> Library.
  * Click on Google Drive API under G Suite and enable it.
  * Go to the Admin Console of your G Suite App (it should be a Google Admin titles screen)
  * Go to security and click on API reference